-Kids Cafe® programs provide free meals, nutritious snacks and nutrition education to low-income children through a variety of existing community locations – like schools, community centers and civic clubs - in large and small towns across central PA.
+Kids Cafe® childhood hunger programs provide free meals, healthy snacks and nutrition education to low-income children through a variety of existing community locations – like schools, community centers and civic clubs.

 This free and prepared feeding program traces its origins to Savannah, Georgia.
 In 1989, two young brothers were discovered late one night in the kitchen of their housing project's community center looking for food.
 In response to this glaring example of child hunger, the Second Harvest Food Bank of Coastal Georgia started the first Kids Cafe®.
 In 1993, Feeding America launched the national Kids Cafe® program.